f-eighty7/devops_midterm_examination_project/LABREPORT.md

 Create a `.github/workflows` folder in the root directory and put the workflow files in there.

-Before utilizing this GitHub Actions Workflow, put the following secrets are configured in the GitHub repository settings:
+Before utilizing this GitHub Actions Workflow, put the following secrets in the GitHub repository settings:
   - `DOCKER_TOKEN`: This token with write and read persmission, created with your GitHub account's personal access token, is required for pushing the image to Github Docker registry.
   - `ARM_CLIENT_ID`: Provided by the Azure subscription.
   - `CLIENT_SECRET`: Provided by the Azure subscription.